virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/olimex-lpc1766stk/README.txt

   minicom, whatever) to UART0/RS232_0 and configure the serial port as shown above.

-  NOTE: These configurations have problems at 115200 baud.
+  NOTE: The ostest example works fine at 115200, but the other configurations have problems at that rate (probably because they use the interrupt driven serial driver).
+Other LPC17xx boards with the same clocking will run at 115200.

   LCD
   ---